melezhik/gcp-data-store-bookshelf/README.md

 ## project_id

-Should be a google project ID
+Should be a Google project ID

 # Author